contactopensource/contactopensource/api/card/index.md

   * description: text - example: This text is a description and can be as long as you wish.

   * disambiguation: text - example: This text explains the difference between this item and others.

+  * sign: string(1) (index) - example: a green check mark emoji to indicate that this instance is complete.

+  * kind: string (index) - example: a "Pet" resource can be a kind of "Dog", "Cat", "Bird", etc.

   * avatar_image_400x400_url: url